Tabula Rasa (Brymo album): Critical reception

-Tabula Rasa received positive critical acclaim from music critics and consumers.
-Tola Sarumi of NotJustOk gave the album a perfect rating of 10/10, praising Brymo's delivery and performance.
+Tabula Rasa received positive critical acclaim from music critics.
+Tola Sarumi of NotJustOk gave the album a perfect rating of 10/10, calling it "an instant classic" and commending the production for matching Brymo's delivery.
 Jim Donnett granted the album 4.5 stars out of 5, describing it as a "brilliant compositional effort made to evoke one's senses."
-Ayomide Tayo of Pulse Nigeria awarded the album 4.5 stars out of 5, commending its quality, production and sound.
+Ayomide Tayo of Pulse Nigeria awarded the album 4.5 stars out of 5, praising its quality, production and sound.

-A writer for TayoTV commented on the album, stating, "his songs may not focus as much on partying, women, and drinking, but as times change so does music.
-He is still having fun, whether singing a ballad, doing spoken words, or just letting everyone know how much ass he kicks".
-The duo at Should You Bump This said Tabula Rasa is a "must have for music lovers worldwide" and opined that Brymo is "hands down the best male artiste in Nigeria."
+A writer for TayoTV, who goes by the moniker OluwaSparkle, characterized the album as "a masterpiece" and said Brymo "can be counted among the true vocalists of our time".
+The duo at Should You Bump This called Tabula Rasa "a masterpiece" and acknowledged it for being a "must have for music lovers worldwide".
+The duo also considers Brymo to be "hands down the best male artiste in Nigeria."
 A writer for the music blog Jaguda awarded the album a score of 9 out of 10, describing it as "a genuine gift to all lovers of good music."